mabrek/kafka-timeseries/README.md

     nc -4l localhost 2003 | kafkacat -P -b localhost -t metrics -K ' '

-It feeds all data received on localhost:2003 into topic `metrics` with metric name as message key
+It feeds all data received on localhost:2003 into topic `metrics` with metric name as message key and `value timestamp` as a payload.

 Saving data from Kafka into Parquet files